heyloworld/heyloworld.github.io/_pages/about.md

 ---
 permalink: /
-title: "👋 Hello, and thanks your time!"
+title: "👋 Hello, and thanks for your time!"
 excerpt: "About me"
 author_profile:  true
 redirect_from: